-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviour in schools or colleges or the consequences of doing so

 The School takes account of individuals' particular needs in the development of its support structures for these children.
+Any reports of abuse involving children with SEN will therefore require close liaison with the DSL (or deputy) and the SENCO.